loia5tqd001/mcp-client-inspector/README.md

 - **Raw Endpoint Visibility:** If the server sends a message to `/mcp/message`, you'll see `/mcp/message` (not `/message` as with the official inspector's proxy).
 - **Heartbeat/Ping Support:** All messages, including server heartbeats (ping), are visible.
 The official inspector hides these.
 - **Streamable HTTP Mode:** If the server uses `enableJsonResponse=true`, you'll see the actual JSON response.
 The official inspector always shows `text/event-stream` (from its proxy), not the real server response.
-- **Copyable Results:** All tool call results are easy to copy for debugging or sharing.

 ## Limitations

 - **Tools-Only Focus:** Only supports the _Tools_ use case (SSE and Streamable HTTP).
 Does **not** support STDIO, Prompts, Resources, etc.
 - **CORS:** As a browser app, it is subject to CORS restrictions.
 If the MCP Server does not allow cross-origin requests, you may not be able to connect.
-- **No Local Proxy:** Unlike the official inspector, there is no local proxy to bypass CORS or mask endpoints.
+Unlike the official inspector, there is no local proxy to bypass CORS.

 ## When to Use This

 - You want to see the _real_ message flow between your MCP Client and a remote MCP Server.
 - You want to debug or understand the actual protocol, endpoints, and message types (including heartbeats/pings).
-- You don't want to install or run a local proxy server.
+- You don't want to install or run @modelcontextprotocol/inspector, just access an MCP Inspector directly.

 ## How to Use

 ### 1. Use the Live Demo

-Just open [https://mcp-client-inspector.vercel.app/](https://mcp-client-inspector.vercel.app/) in your browser.
+Just open [https://mcp-inspect.vercel.app](https://mcp-inspect.vercel.app/) in your browser.

 - Enter your MCP Server URL (examples: `https://mcp.deepwiki.com/sse` for SSE, `https://mcp.context7.com/mcp` for Streamable HTTP).
 - Choose the transport type (SSE or Streamable HTTP).